The effects of alloy disorder on strongly-driven flopping mode qubits in Si/SiGe: Dependence of gate fidelity on the inter-valley coupling

 \subsection{Lessons for future pulse optimization schemes}

 We have shown above that for favorable valley configurations and low levels of charge noise, detuning fluctuations are the dominant source of infidelity in strongly driven flopping mode qubits.
 In these circumstances, it suffices to model the noise as a detuning fluctuation and to optimize pulses as we have done in Sec.~\ref{sec:gate_op}.
 However, in configurations with unfavorable valley splitting configurations or significant charge noise, infidelities caused by charge-noise-induced valley fluctuations can be larger than the infidelities caused by direct detuning fluctuations.
-This is especially true in the presence of low valley splittings or high-Ge heterostructures.
+This is especially true when low valley splittings are encountered in a high-Ge heterostructure, despite the larger average $E_v$ in these devices.
 In these situations, pulse optimization schemes must account for such valley fluctuations.
 This requires that we first characterize the valley splittings and valley phase differences in the double-dot system, as well as the valley response to nearby noise sources, which complicates the pulse optimization procedure, adding overhead to the tune-up process in a large quantum processor.
 We view this as additional evidence that, to build scalable quantum processors, it is tremendously important to (1) reduce charge noise, and (2) reliably increase valley splittings.
 Doing so not only boosts qubit fidelities, but also makes qubit optimization more straightforward.